graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

 ```

-## To be continued...
-(Subscriptions)
+## Subscriptions

+The Subscriptions works in the same way.

-Subscription are documented on the [GraphQL plugin's web site](https://graphql-maven-plugin-project.graphql-java-generator.com/client_subscription.html)
+You'll find the relevant document on the [GraphQL plugin's wiki](https://github.com/graphql-java-generator/graphql-maven-plugin-project/wiki/client_subscription)